StephMode/quiz-app/projectplan.md

 3. Layout for footer ✅
 4. Make HTML more semantic ✅
 5. Improve Structure of CSS by splitting the stylesheet up per feature and global ✅
-6. Improve CSS by using variables
+6. Improve CSS by using variables ✅

 ### Design

 1. Layout for Header ✅
 2. Footer fixing an vh ende fixen ✅
-3. Make design responsive with media queries
+3. [*low prio*] Make design responsive with media queries
+4. [*low prio*] Implement JS dark mode button

 ## Story 2 - Home Page